-Sane Person: “Uh, no, we know the Earth is 4.5 billion years old thanks to radiometric dating.”
+Sane Person: “Uh, no, we know the Earth is round based on [pick your favorite fact].”

 Insane Person: (sticks fingers in ears) “La la la, not listening, la la la …”

-At this point, I’m willing to bet that any Creationist reading this is feeling a bit slighted and defensive.
-In lieu of applying critical thought, they doubled down on core beliefs.
-“This talented and witty writer is a godless heathen!”
-They refuse to acknowledge the possibility of being wrong, despite overwhelming evidence to the contrary.
+At this point, I am willing to bet that any Flat Earther reading this is feeling a bit slighted and defensive.
+In lieu of applying critical thought, they double down on core beliefs.
+“This talented and witty writer is scared of the truth!”
+They refuse to admit the possibility of being wrong, despite overwhelming evidence to the contrary.
 They just regroup with fellow believers to reaffirm said beliefs (a related phenomenon known as confirmation bias).

 Want to see cognitive dissonance in action?
 Visit the comments section of any YouTube video about a polarizing issue.
 It’s hilariously predictable.